 2. Sennheiser Single-Sided USB Headset with Microphone

-Affordable, sleek, and easily worn for several hours at a time, the Mpow Single-Sided USB Headset with Microphone is designed for student/office use in mind.
+Affordable, sleek, and easily worn for several hours at a time, the Single-Sided USB Headset with Microphone is designed for student/office use in mind.
 This is truly one of the best USB headsets for online teaching because they are suitable for all head sizes (even elementary students) and are comfortable to wear without feeling withdrawn from the outside world.
-These are single-sided design headsets which does allow for one open ear.
+These are single-sided design headsets that do allow for one open ear.

-With that said, we enjoyed that this headset had a noise-canceling boom design with a 270-degree rotating mic.
+With that said, we enjoyed that this headset had a noise-canceling boom design.
 What does this mean for students and teachers doing virtual classes?
 It means you get exact noise cancellation.
 The position of your mic is precise, picking up only on your voice.
 You can also wear the headset and microphone on either the left or right side, whichever you prefer in terms of comfort and usability.
 The mic was very clear and free from any static or fuzz.

-This is a headset that has comfort in mind—soft ear cushions and a lightweight fit mean that students never feel pressure to accompany larger headsets.
+This is a headset with comfort in mind—soft ear cushions and a lightweight fit mean that students never feel pressure to accompany larger headsets.
 Even if online teaching makes up the bulk of the day, there won’t be any headset fatigue to contend with.
 This headset is widely compatible with various devices in terms of connectivity, ideal for students and teachers.
 Not only do you get Windows and iOS compatibility, but you can also utilize this headset with Android and tablet-style PCs.

-We found the only true downside to this particular headset that they are not quite as sturdy as larger models.
+We found the only true downside to this particular headset is that they are not quite as sturdy as larger models.
 This may be problematic for younger students who may tend to play with their headset or microphone piece.

 3. Logitech H800 Bluetooth Wireless Headset with Mic